Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Field examples / Guidance for implementation

+It is useful to integrate the data collected to prepare the transaction: all type of information from clients, captured in MIS, that allows for analysis of repayment and allows for the transaction to take place.
 Transactional data are collected on a regular basis, based on tracking of any transaction, and sometimes directly from clients.
 Data on capacity to repay for example, tend to be reliable because the provider uses them to analyze clients’ repayment capacity.
-Data collected during a loan application process can also be quite detailed in terms of sources and amount of income for the client and the household.
-A lot of transactional data pertaining to payments, savings, insurance that are available in the management information system (MIS) are also useful.
+Data collected during a loan application process can also be quite detailed in terms of sources and amount of income for the client and its household.

 Resources for indicator 3.A.2.1